What Is an Origination Fee on a Personal Loan?

 In this article:

-What is an origination fee?
+What is a loan origination fee?

-How much can origination fees cost?
+How much are loan origination fees?

-How are origination fees calculated?
+How are origination fees determined?

 Should I pay an origination fee?